pradeepoffl/Desktop-Assistant-Using-Python/README.md

 '''bash
 conda activate assitant
 '''
-4. Install all the packages present in the requirments file
+4. Install all the packages present in the requirments file to run and implement the project
 '''bash
 pip install -r requirements.txt
 '''